An alternative approach to train neural networks using monotone variational inequality: Introduction

-To the best of our knowledge, the current paper is the first to study MVI for training neural networks.
-Our \SVI, as a general way of modifying the parameter update scheme in NN training, can be readily applied to various deep architectures.
-In this work, beyond fully-connected (FC) neural networks, we especially study MVI training for node classification in graph neural networks (GNN) \citep{Wu2019ACS,Pilanci2020NeuralNA}, due to the ubiquity of network data and the importance of network prediction problems.
-Specifically, our technical contributions include: \begin{itemize}[noitemsep,topsep=0em] \item Reformulate the one-layer parameter recovery problem in neural network training as solving an monotone variational inequality, with guarantees on recovery and prediction accuracy. \item Develop a heuristic algorithm called \textit{stochastic variational inequality} (\SVI) for training multi-layer neural networks.
-In particular, the algorithm provides a fundamentally different but easy-to-implement way of defining the gradient of parameters during estimation. \item Compare \SVI \ with standard stochastic gradient descent (SGD) extensively to demonstrate the competitiveness and improvement of \SVI, in terms of model recovery and prediction accuracy on various problems. \end{itemize}
+To our knowledge, the current paper is the first to study monotone VI for training neural networks.
+The proposed \SVI, as a general way of modifying the parameter update scheme in NN training, can be applied to various deep architectures.
+In this work, beyond FC neural networks, we especially study monotone VI training for node classification in GNN \citep{Wu2019ACS,Pilanci2020NeuralNA}, due to the ubiquity of network data and the importance of network prediction problems.
+We also study monotone VI training for image classification.

+In summary, our technical contributions include: \begin{itemize} \item Develop a general and practical algorithm for training neural networks using vector field constructed by monotone VI, called \textit{stochastic variational inequality} (\SVI).
+Our work demonstrates the potential power of training neural networks by monotone VI, the idea initially introduced in \cite{VI_est} to estimating statistical GLM.
+The algorithm provides a fundamentally different but easy-to-implement first-order alternative from the commonly used stochastic gradient descent (SGD) of the empirical loss function.

+\item The computation cost per step is similar between \SVI{} and gradient-based methods.
+However, training by monotone VI can lead to guarantee in the special case of last-layer training and faster empirical convergence, which is particularly valuable for fine-tuning pre-trained neural network models, as demonstrated by our numerical experiments.